-I copied this dining room set from a real one from my Montgomery grandparents, it has three leaves so makes a large table.
-When I got it, I refinished the table and six chairs.
+I copied this dining room set from a real one that belonged to my Montgomery grandparents, they had started out their married life with it.
+When I received it, I refinished the table and six chairs.
 It was a surprise when I removed all the different chair seat covers that had been replaced through the years, the original was maroon leather.
 The price stamped on the bottom of the chairs was $4.75.
 It is over 100 years old.
 I treasure this table and remember growing up and having wonderful meals at their house.
-The miniature table is 7″ tall, it is made of mahogany.
+The miniature table is 7″ tall, it is made from mahogany.
 The secretary is a copy of one that belonged to Dan’s grandmother.
 It took several weeks to make all the pieces but was one of those really happy projects.

 I was invited to exhibit and demonstrate oil painting at the ASU Folk Festival in February of 1973.
 I met a lot of people and also saw many familiar faces.
 I liked the demonstrations, everyone was happy and full of chatter, they enjoyed watching and many of them were also painters.
 I had my miniature covered wagon and all the little rooms on display so if anyone wasn’t interested in painting, they liked to look at the little things.
 The famous wood carver, Gene Zesch was also exhibiting his wonderful carvings, he carves old cowboys and anything to do with ranch life, with much skill and unbelievable humor.
 I was in good company that day, it is a sweet memory for me~